5 factors with an impact on labor productivity

 Whatever a company’s size, one of the constant challenges it faces is to achieve optimum productivity from its workforce.
 There are several particularly important factors that play a role in productivity.
-We have selected the following three:
+We’ve selected the following five:

 1. Energy and personal attitudes